 This combination of offerings gives abundant opportunity to earn Southwest Airlines’ Rapid Rewards® miles.
 These miles are extremely easy to use compared to every other airline.

 To redeem Rapid Rewards® points, you simply go to the Southwest Airlines website, enter your desired travel departure, destination, dates, and number of travelers.
 Fares can be displayed in dollars or points.
 You simply select points, book your flight, and the points are deducted from your account.

 These points are extremely valuable and convenient when traveling with our family of three and particularly when traveling in peak summer or holiday travel seasons when we currently do the bulk of our travel due to our daughter’s school schedule.
 They are also easy to accumulate.

 Using the co-branded Southwest Airlines cards also can enable you to earn a Southwest Companion Pass.
 It entitles you to take another person with you for free every time you fly on Southwest.

 I earned a Companion Pass, which is good until the end of 2021, using sign up bonuses earlier this year.
 Hopefully, I’ll want to use it by the time it expires!

 Last year, we discovered that Delta had daily direct flights from Salt Lake City to Pittsburgh.
-So we signed up for the Delta SkyMiles® Gold American Express Card, when they had a similar offer to the one they are currently advertising: Earn 60,000 bonus miles after you spend $3,000 on the card in your first three months after signing up.
+So we signed up for the card_name.
+They are currently advertising: Earn 65,000 bonus miles after you spend $2,000 on the card in your first three months after signing up.
 They waive the $99 annual fee for the first 12 months.